World Greets 2025 After Sweltering Year Of Olympics, Turmoil, And Trump

-Sydney: Crowds will marvel at fireworks to greet 2025 on Tuesday, waving goodbye to a year that brought Olympic glory, a dramatic Donald trump return, and turmoil in the Middle East and Ukraine.
+SYDNEY - Crowds will marvel at fireworks and toast champagne to greet 2025 on Tuesday, waving goodbye to a year that brought Olympic glory, a dramatic Donald trump return and turmoil in the Middle East and Ukraine.

-It is all but certain 2024 will go down as the hottest year on record, climate-fuelled disasters wreaking havoc from the plains of Europe to the Kathmandu Valley.
+It is all but certain that 2024 will go down as the hottest year on record, with climate-fuelled disasters wreaking havoc from the plains of Europe to the Kathmandu Valley.

-As New Year's Eve parties kicked into gear along Australia's picturesque Sydney Harbour on Tuesday afternoon, many revellers were relieved to see the past 12 months in the rearview mirror.

-"Obviously there's a lot of war and disruption going on in various places," insurance worker Stuart Edwards, 32, told AFP as early crowds swelled on Sydney's waterfront.

-"It would be nice for the world if it all sort of fixed itself, sorted itself out."

-The self-proclaimed "New Year's capital of the world" will spray nine tonnes of fireworks from its famed Opera House and Harbour Bridge at midnight.
+Sydney welcomed in 2025 as the self-proclaimed "New Year's capital of the world", spraying nine tonnes of fireworks from its famed Opera House and Harbour Bridge at midnight.

-More than a million spectators are expected to pack the city's foreshore to catch a glimpse of the pyrotechnics.

-"Just to see all the beautiful colours and enjoy being in this situation with so many people in wonderful Australia," said 71-year-old retired nurse Ruth Rowse.
+"Just to see all the beautiful colours and enjoy being in this situation with so many people in wonderful Australia," said 71-year-old retired nurse Ruth Rowse ahead of the display.

+As New Year's Eve parties kicked into gear along picturesque Sydney Harbour, many revellers were relieved to see the past 12 months in the rearview mirror.

+"It would be nice for the world if it all sort of fixed itself, sorted itself out," insurance worker Stuart Edwards, 32, told AFP before the fireworks.

-Taylor Swift brought the curtain down on her Eras tour this year, pygmy hippo Moo Deng went viral, and 16-year-old football prodigy Lamine Yamal helped Spain conquer the Euros.
+Taylor Swift brought the curtain down on her Eras tour this year, pygmy hippo Moo Deng went viral and football teen prodigy Lamine Yamal helped Spain conquer the Euros.

 The Paris Olympics united the world for a brief few weeks in July and August.